jozzhart/angularjs-bootstrap3-form-components/README.md

 # Speedy Components

+## Under heavy development

+Only some of the components demoed here are actually integrated into the LBG speedy codebase.

 ### An AngularJs library for the speedy project to extend apon the CapitalOne Hygieia Project.

 This is a collection of components, modules, services and directives that extend the functionality of the Hygieia project.
 The library utilises ES6 features and is transpiled using webpack.